 \section{Main result}

-In this section we show that the application of the control scheme~\eqref{def:u} to a system~\eqref{eq:system} yields an initial value problem that has a solution; the input and output signals are bounded and in particular, we show that the introduced control scheme achieves exact output tracking in finite time with prescribed transient behaviour of the tracking error.
-As highlighted in earlier works, see e.g.~\cite{Ilch13,BergLe18a,BergIlch21} some care is required when showing boundedness of the involved signals since the bijection~$\alpha(\cdot)$ may introduce a singularity.
-Moreover, in the present context expressions involving the unbounded funnel function~$\vp(\cdot)$ demand particularly high attention. \begin{Theorem} Consider a system~\eqref{eq:system} with~$(d,f,\textbf{T}) \in \cN^{m,r}$ and initial data~$y^0 \in \cC^{r-1}([-\sigma,0] ; \R^m)$, for $m,r \in \N$.
-Let~$T>0$ and~$y_{\rm ref} \in \cW^{r,\infty}([0,T) ; \R^m)$.
-Assume that for the control design parameters introduced in~\eqref{def:control_functions} and~$e_k(\cdot)$ defined in~\eqref{def:control_variables} the initial condition
+This section contains the main result.
+To phrase it, the application of the controller \eqref{def:u} to a system \eqref{eq:system} yields a closed-loop initial value problem that has a solution; the input and output signals are bounded and in particular, the controller achieves exact output tracking in predefined finite time with prescribed behaviour of the tracking error. \begin{Theorem} For $m,r \in \N$ consider a system~\eqref{eq:system} with $(d,f,\textbf{T}) \in \cN^{m,r}$ and initial data $y^0 \in \cC^{r-1}([-\sigma,0] ; \R^m)$.
+Let~$T>0$ and $y_{\rm ref} \in \cW^{r,\infty}([0,T) ; \R^m)$.
+Assume that with the control parameters in~\eqref{def:control_functions} the auxiliary control variables $e_k(\cdot)$ in~\eqref{def:control_variables} satisfy the initial conditions